How to Install Obsidian on Ubuntu 26.04, 24.04 and 22.04

 The AppImage is the portable upstream build from Obsidian’s release channel.
 It fits best when you want to stay closest to Obsidian’s Linux docs without depending on Snap or Flatpak.

-Install the AppImage prerequisites that match your Ubuntu release first.
+Install curl plus the AppImage FUSE compatibility package that matches your Ubuntu release first.

 Ubuntu 26.04 and 24.04: